 Ensuring that visitors see a unique number from the pool placed on your site is crucial to the validity of your data.
 For this reason, your pool needs to contain enough numbers to cover all of your site’s visitors that you’d like to track.
 The amount of numbers is set during website pool creation but can also be adjusted for any existing pool.

-For detailed steps on creating a new website pool, see this help article.
+For instructions on creating a new website pool, see this help article.

 What does misattributed data look like?